eriiWilson/eriiWilson/README.md

 -🎮 In my free time, I enjoy watching anime and playing some games (mostly LOL and Overwatch).

--🌌 Additionally, I'm a huge fan of Star Wars and consider myself a true nerd/geek.
+-🌌 Additionally, I'm a huge Star Wars fan.

 -👋 My name is Eric Wilson, but I prefer to be called by my nicknames Jesus or Yummy.